-Exception: A real estate professional may file a written election to group all rental real estate activities (including real estate held through passthrough entities) as one activity.
+Exception: A real estate professional may file a written election to aggregate all rental real estate activities (including real estate held through passthrough entities) as one activity.
 As a practical matter, many elections were filed in 1995.
 However, the taxpayer may file the election in any year, and it will bind future years from that point.
 See Reg. §1.469-9(g) and IRC §469(c)(7)(A)

 The due date for filing the election is the due date for filing the tax return (including extensions).
 An additional 6 months may be available by using Rev. Proc.
 2011-34.

-Losses upon sale or disposition of a parcel cannot be recognized (deducted) until all rental activities in the group are sold or disposed of.
+Losses upon sale or disposition of a parcel cannot be recognized (deducted) until all rental activities in the aggregated group are sold or disposed of.

 Chief Counsel Advice CCA 201428008